Eve Merriam

 Eve Merriam (July 19, 1916 – April 11, 1992) was an American poet and writer.

 Writing career

 Merriam's first book was the 1946 Family Circle, which won the Yale Younger Poets Prize.
-Her book, The Inner City Mother Goose, was described as one of the most banned books of the time.
+In 1956, she published Emma Lazarus: Woman with a Torch.
+Her book, The Inner City Mother Goose (1969), was described as one of the most banned books of the time.
 It inspired a 1971 Broadway musical called Inner City, later revived in 1982 under the title Street Dreams.
-In 1956, she published Emma Lazarus: Woman with a Torch.

 In 1981, she won the NCTE Award for Excellence in Poetry for Children.
 One of her books for children is Halloween ABC.
 She published over 30 books, and taught at both City College and New York University.

-Her play Out of Our Father's House, based on her book Growing Up Female in America, was televised in the Great Performances series in 1978.
+In 1977, composer Patsy Rogers used Merriam’s text for her opera Woman Alive: Conversation Against Death.
+The play Out of Our Father's House, adapted by Merriam, Jack Hofsiss and Paula Wagner from Merriam's book Growing Up Female in America, with music by Ruth Crawford Seeger, was televised on the Great Performances series in 1978.